NDIS (National Disability Insurance Scheme) & Chiropractic Treatment

 ABOUT WELLBEING CHIROPRACTIC

 Wellbeing Chiropractor’s use a holistic approach when treating patients.
-When necessary our chiropractors will primarily use manual adjustments to treat spinal dysfunction.
+When necessary our chiropractors will primarily use manual adjustments.
 Our Chiros also use a range of other modern and traditional techniques including spinal decompression, activator, exercise advice, orthotic prescription, lifestyle coaching and home & workplace ergonomic assessments.
 Our chiropractors have also provided advice to carers and family members of patients who require assistance, with lifting, moving and living with people with additional needs and requirements.